-Pediatric yeast infection is a general term that describes when a naturally occurring fungus grows in excess and causes irritation.
+Pediatric yeast infection is a general term that describes when a naturally occurring fungus (such as Candida) grows in excess and causes irritation.

 There are three main types of yeast infections: